 When you immerse your body in ice-cold water (preferably around 8–12 degrees), your body reacts immediately:

-Blood vessels contract rapidly to protect your vital organs.
-This allows blood to flow away from the skin and into deeper tissues.
+Blood vessels constrict rapidly to protect your vital organs, causing blood to flow away from the skin and into deeper tissues.

 After the bath = blood flow boost

-When you get out of the water, something cool happens: the vessels open up again and the blood rushes back.
+When you step out of the water, something amazing happens: the vessels open up again and the blood rushes back in.
 This reaction:

 -

-Rinses away waste products accumulated in the muscles
+Flushes away waste products that have accumulated in the muscles

 -